Skip to main content

 2 mentions Positive Neutral Negative

-• “They have jumped the timeline forward to 1920, when Holmes is an old man, less manic and crazed, and has actually found some peace.
-He no longer manipulates people, or at least not quite so much, and this character development feels like the most reasonable thing in the world.”
+• “They have jumped the timeline forward to 1920, when Holmes is an old man, less manic and crazed, having found some peace and no longer manipulates people as much.
+This character development feels like the most reasonable thing in the world.”

 • “Love the character design in particular.”